CumulusNetworks/docs/content/cumulus-linux-43/Monitoring-and-Troubleshooting/Monitoring-System-Hardware/Troubleshoot-Layer-1.md

 For additional explanation of the first two lines of each output, see the {{<link url="#signal-integrity" text="Signal Integrity">}} section.

-- Rx Fault: Which side is reporting RxFault - Local, Remote or LocalRemote (both)?
+- Rx Fault: Which side is reporting Rx Fault &mdash; Local, Remote or LocalRemote (both)?
-  - *RX Fault: Local*: One or more of these problems exist:
+  - *Rx Fault: Local*: One or more of these problems exist:
     - The remote device is not transmitting.
     - The local receiver is not receiving recognizable data.
     - The local receiver is broken.